vass-cornelius/kensho/README.md

 2. Get and Set Your Gemini API Key:

-* You can get a free API key from Google AI Studio.
+* You can get a free API key from [Google AI Studio](https://aistudio.google.com/app/apikey)
 * For security, it's best to set this key as an environment variable rather than putting it directly in the script.
 Open your terminal and run this command, replacing YOUR_API_KEY with the key you just obtained:

 ```Bash